rwxrob/skilstak/docs/boost/README.md

 * 📺 [Latest weekly schedule](https://youtu.be/6hlnCjXsGlA)

-As masters and padawans, we begin on Star Wars day, May the 4th at 11:11:11.
+We begin the first week of May known historically for many significant (and some less significant but memorable) reasons:

+* May 1st, International Workers' Day / Labor Day
+* May 4th, "May the fourth be with you"
+* May 5th, Cinco de Mayo
+* May 9th, Mr. Robot Day (okay, technically not first week of May, but still)

 Since 2024 we follow an annual content rotation:

 Stage | Weeks | Length | Title
 -|-|-|-